 RGU are leading on the research into the social and cultural importance of remote airports.
 RGU have held data gathering exhibitions at Donegal, Sundsvall and Skye Airport, with possible plans to visit a Norwegian Airport.
-Preliminary work has also commenced on the development of resources for bespoke stakeholder and public engagement strategies.
+Work has also commenced on the development of resources for bespoke stakeholder and public engagement strategies.

 Molde University College and Sydney University have developed, through liaison with UHI's Economic Intelligence Unit, a web-based questionnaire for their benchmarking analysis.
-Contacts are being established and the data collection is due to begin shortly.
+Contacts have been established, and the benchmarking survey is now live.
+Seven responses have been received so far, with 50 others committed to giving data.
+Airports are now being contacted by telephone, and results are expected by mid-May for the next Partner Conference.